Interdisciplinary Teaching

 - Residents are given dedicated time to focus on their scholarly activity

-throughout all three years of residency.
-Residents meet regularly with
+throughout all three years of residency to ensure they meet their ABFM

-our Director of Scholarly Activity to provide guidance on these projects.
+of Scholarly Activity who provides guidance on these projects.

 - In the intern year, hospital rotations include simulation lab and inpatient